mbanting/metalsmith-prismic/README.md

 // pull in content from Prismic
 .use(prismic({
     "url": "<your repository's API url>",
-    "accessToken": "<optional access token>"
+    "accessToken": "<optional access token>",
+    "release": "<optional release name>",
+    "linkResolver": <optional linkResolver function>
 }))
 ```

 ## Usage

-Pulling in content from the site's [repository] in [Prismic.io] for display is a two step process.
+Pulling in content from the site's repository in [Prismic.io] for display is a two step process.

 ##### Query the Content
 In your file's metadata add the Prismic queries